usnistgov/metaschema/website/content/specification/datatypes/_index.md

 - Class negation
 - Quantifiers

-These features tend to be widely supported by implementations based on the [Perl Compatible Regular Expression (PCRE)](https://www.pcre.org/), [ECMA](https://262.ecma-international.org/#sec-regexp-regular-expression-objects), [Java](https://cr.openjdk.org/~iris/se/19/latestSpec/api/java.base/java/util/regex/Pattern.html), and [XML Schema 1.0](https://www.w3.org/TR/xmlschema-2/#regexs)
+These features tend to be widely supported by implementations based on the [Perl Compatible Regular Expression (PCRE)](https://www.pcre.org/), [ECMA](https://262.ecma-international.org/#sec-regexp-regular-expression-objects), [Java](https://cr.openjdk.org/~iris/se/19/latestSpec/api/java.base/java/util/regex/Pattern.html), and [XML Schema 1.0](https://www.w3.org/TR/xmlschema-2/#regexs) regex dialects.
+As a result, implementations based on any of these standards should be able to support the patterns used in the Metaschema JSON and XML data type schemas.

 ## Simple Data Types